emmaunel/Fluffy/README.md

     - [x] Create Lexical analyzer.
         * Research(possibly gonna write in python)
         - [ ] Add commands like clear and exit(to exit the interpreter)
-        - [X] Interesting thing, the tokens can be put into a tree(Glad to paid attention in CS141, add to documentation)
+        - [X] Interesting thing, the tokens can be put into a tree(Glad I paid attention in CS141, add to documentation)
     - [X] Create Parser
         * Convert the tokens from a lexer into a tree and decide what each identifier is.